 Please sign our petition for the Federal Government to allocate funding for this life saving vaccine!

-Last year more than 160 people were treated for Meningococcal B in Australia.
+In 2013, 105 people were treated for Meningococcal B in Australia.
 If not treated promptly it can lead to permanent disability or death in 24 hours.
+EVERY SECOND COUNTS!

 read more >